-the congratulations of his friend Franklin on his own safe return.
+The following letter, one of the first he wrote after his recovery from this illness, was in reply to the congratulations of his friend Franklin on his own safe return.
 The latter had himself returned the year before, from the perilous expedition, with Sir John Richardson, to the shores of the Polar Sea, which has made their names for ever memorable in the annals of arctic adventure.

-"Stamford Hill, October 23, 1823.
+"Stamford Hill, October, 23.
+1823.